AU-Master-Thesis/thesis/sections/3-methodology/study-1/simulation.typ

 // robot-robot-collisions             = true
 // robot-environment-collisions       = true

-#acr("MAGICS") supports visualisations of most aspects of the simulation.
-All possible visualisations are listed and described in @table.simulation-visualisations.
-The visualisations can be toggled on and off in the settings panel, as shown in @f.m.simulation-tool.
-The visualisations are updated in real-time as the simulation progresses.
+#acr("MAGICS") supports visualizations of most aspects of the simulation.
+All possible visualizations are listed and described in @table.simulation-visualizations.
+The visualizations can be toggled on and off in the settings panel, as shown in @f.m.simulation-tool.
+The visualizations are updated in real-time as the simulation progresses.

 #let edges = (